arthur-e/Wicket/README.md

 * ESRI ArcGIS JavaScript API [(demo)](http://arthur-e.github.com/Wicket/sandbox-arcgis.html)
 * Potentially any other web mapping framework through serialization and de-serialization of GeoJSON (with `JSON.parse`)

+The core Wicket library and the Leaflet extension are both compatible with Node.js; the Google Maps and ArcGIS API extensions will not work in Node.js because they require a browser.

 If you are looking for [Apache Wicket](http://wicket.apache.org/), the web-app development framework for Java, [you'll find it here](http://wicket.apache.org/).

 ## License ##